-Examples of reasonable accommodations include, but not limited to:
+Examples of reasonable accommodations include:

-- Extended Testing Time: Students who qualify for this service are allowed 150% 200% of the time normally allowed. - Reduced Distraction for Exams: A quiet room to take tests/exams is provided through LSS. - Peer Notetaking: A student in the same class that note-taking is needed is hired by LSS to provide copies of their notes. - E-text: Some students may require textbooks in an alternate format.
-E-text allows students to manipulate text and can be read by an electronic reader.
+- 1. Extended Testing Time -- Students who qualify for this service are allowed 150% 200% of the time normally allowed. - 2.
+Reduced Distraction for Exams -- A quiet room to take tests/exams is provided through LSS. - 3.
+Peer Note-Taking -- A student in the same class that note-taking is needed is hired by LSS to provide copies of their notes. - 4.
+E-text -- Some students may require textbooks in an alternate format.
+E-text allows students to manipulate text, and can be read by an electronic reader.

-The list above is not all-inclusive but is intended to give you an idea of the types of accommodations available.
+Disclaimer: The list above is not all-inclusive but is intended to give you an idea of the types of accommodations available.